 Boca Tuya is a New York City-based contemporary dance company that produces vibrant socially conscious works.
 In collaboration with our extraordinary, diverse group of dancers we deliver stimulating and uplifting experiences to our audiences.
 We strive to build a community that spreads compassion, encourages creativity, and moves with an urgency to shed a light on the fundamental connections of our humanity.
 Boca Tuya serves as a poetic platform that provides agency within our community to express and communicate “your voice.”

 Artistic Director & Choreographer

 "choreography is punctuated with moments of delicate wonder"

-Omar Alejandro Román De Jesús (San Juan, PR) began his formal training at the School for the Performing Arts in Guaynabo, Puerto Rico.
+Omar Román De Jesús (San Juan, PR) began his formal training at the School for the Performing Arts in Guaynabo, Puerto Rico.
 Omar was a member of Balleteatro Nacional de Puerto Rico from 2006-2011.
 During this period, he won the Championship Cup and Gold Medal at the National Dance Competition in Puerto Rico.
 He received a scholarship to the Ailey School in 2011, and after two years, he began his professional career in the modern and contemporary dance world.

-He has toured nationally and internationally with Yin Yue Dance Company, Ballet Hispánico, Parsons Dance, Wylliams/Henry Contemporary Dance Company, and Sleeping Beauty Dreams featuring Diana Vishneva.
-He has performed and led works by Gustavo Ramírez Sansano, David Parsons, Robert Battle, Mary Pat Henry, Trey McIntyre, Kate Skarpetowska, Michelle Manzanales, Jennifer Archibald, Tania Peréz-Salas, Carlos Pons, Ephrat Asherie, and Yin Yue.
-Omar had the honor of performing at the 2018 TITAS Gala representing Ballet Hispánico, and he is proud to have danced at BAM Fisher, NY and the 2019 Schrittmacher Festival in Germany, where he performed an evening-length show by Yin Yue.
-Omar is currently collaborating with Erin Sullivan on an Interactive Projection Workshop titled Spine Lines, that will be presented at Yale University - Center of the Collaborative Arts and Media.
+He has toured nationally and internationally with Ballet Hispánico, Yin Yue Dance Company, Parsons Dance and Sleeping Beauty Dreams featuring Diana Vishneva.
+He has performed and led works by Gustavo Ramírez Sansano, David Parsons, Robert Battle, Mary Pat Henry, Trey McIntyre, Michelle Manzanales, Jennifer Archibald, Carlos Pons, Ephrat Asherie, and Yin Yue.
+Omar had the honor of performing at the 2018 TITAS Gala and the 2019 Schrittmacher Festival in Germany.
+Omar is currently collaborating with Erin Sullivan on an Interactive Projection Workshop titled Spine Lines, that will be presented at Yale University.

 Omar is fond of education and has experience teaching workshops and master classes all over the world for dancers, non-dancers, and children on the Autism Spectrum.